 For the past three years, suites have been an important growth area to our overall strategy.
 As our customers in all industries adopt our design suites, we believe they will experience an increase in their productivity and the value of their design data.
-For the three months ended April 30, 2014, revenue from suites increased 19% as compared to the same period in the prior fiscal year.
-As a percentage of revenue, suites increased to 35% in the three months ended April 30, 2014 as compared to 31% of our net revenue in the three months ended April 30, 2013.
+For the three and nine months ended October 31, 2014, revenue from suites increased 13% and 17%, respectively, as compared to the same periods in the prior fiscal year.
+As a percentage of revenue, suites consisted of 36% of our net revenue for both the three and nine months ended October 31, 2014, as compared to 36% and 34% of our net revenue in the three and nine months ended October 31, 2013, respectively.

-Expanding our geographic coverage is another key element of our growth strategy.
+Another key element of our growth strategy is increasing our global penetration.
 Much of the growth in the world's construction and manufacturing is happening in emerging economies.
 Further, emerging economies face many of the challenges that our design technology can help address, including infrastructure build-out and innovative design and manufacturing.
-Revenue from emerging countries increased 5% during the three months ended April 30, 2014 as compared to the same period of the prior fiscal year.
+Revenue from emerging countries increased 13% and 11% during the three and nine months ended October 31, 2014, respectively, as compared to the same periods of the prior fiscal year.
 We believe that emerging economies continue to present long-term growth opportunities for us.
-Revenue from emerging countries represented 13% for both the three months ended April 30, 2014 and 2013.
-While we believe there are long-term growth opportunities in emerging economies, conducting business in these countries presents significant challenges, including economic volatility, geopolitical risk, local competition, intellectual property protection, poorly developed business infrastructure, scarcity of talent, software piracy and different purchase patterns as compared to the developed world.
+Revenue from emerging countries represented 15% of net revenue for all periods presented.
+While we believe there are long-term growth opportunities in emerging economies, conducting business in these countries presents significant challenges, including economic volatility, geopolitical risk, local competition, limited intellectual property protection, poorly developed business infrastructure, scarcity of talent, software piracy and different purchase patterns as compared to the developed world.